classroomtechtools/managebac_openapply_to_gsheets/README.md

 There is a feature `protectData` in case you need it.
 Perhaps you want to show a colleague how you built it?
 Don't share the real data, run a full update with `protectData: true` and safely share.

-### Privacy Policy of this library

-While you are providing authentication credentials to the library, these items are not saved in any way.
-They are simply passed through to the API requests themselves.

-This library does not save any user data on any server or database.
-It only passes the information obtained from the API and stores it onto the attached spreadsheet.

 ### How is this so fast?

 Anyone who has worked with APIs and AppsScripts may have found downloading lots of data to be a bit slow.

 The code takes advantage of `UrlFetchApp.fetchAll` and a batch mode offereed in [this library](https://github.com/classroomtechtools/Endpoints) that very efficiently downloads as much as it can, while at the same time respecting the rate limitations.

+## Privacy Policy of this library

+No authentication credentials are saved or stored, neither in the cloud or in any database or external storage system.
+They are simply passed through to the API requests themselves.
+Data from the responses are also not stored in anything except for the target spreadsheet.

+Please view the `manifest.json` file for a list of whitelisted domains to which this library communicates.